 One in 7 Americans over the age of 70 has dementia.
 The numbers increase with age, from 5% of those aged 71 to 79, to 37.4% of those aged 90 and older.

 Dancing is an easy form of exercise, so not only do you get the cognitive benefits of dementia prevention, but you get the cardiovascular benefits as well.

 Again, another theme I try to promote on this website is that, if you can't do as much exercise, eating wisely, or, in this case, dancing, as you would like to do, do what you can.
 Every little bit helps.

-Dancing is free.
-We don't have to get a membership anywhere to do it.
-If you want to get dancing lessons, they will cost, but you will learn something new, a different style of dance or new moves and you will also get the social aspect of meeting new people, another brain-booster.
+However, classes have other benefits.
+You will learn something new, a different style of dance or new moves and you will also get the social aspect of meeting new people, which is another brain-booster.

 If you're younger, start building your brain reserves earlier.
 Incorporate dancing into your day.
 It's good for your heart, good for your lungs, and now we know it's good for your brain.